jart/bestline/README.md

 - Restore raw mode on process foregrounding
 - Make source code compatible with C++ compilers
 - Fix corruption issues by using generalized parsing
-- Implement nearly all GNU readline editing shortcuts
+- Implement nearly all GNU Readline editing shortcuts
 - Remove heavyweight dependencies like printf/sprintf
 - Remove ISIG→^C→EAGAIN hack and catch signals properly
 - Support running on Windows in MinTTY or CMD.EXE on Win10+